Ninniachwen/iml_project_JML/README.md

 │   ├── datasets                        # directory for loading the different datasets │   │   ├── cats_and_dogs_dataset.py
 │   │   ├── heartfailure_dataset.py
-│   ├── evaluation.py                   # methods to evaluate the different ximplex models (e.g. r2scores)
+│   ├── evaluation.py                   # methods to evaluate the different simplex models (e.g. r2scores)
-│   ├── heartfailure_prediction.py      # ?
-TODO Lukas
 │   ├── heartfailure_training.py        # training of the blackbox classifier for the heartfailure dataset
 │   ├── main.py                         # main function
 │   ├── simplex_versions.py             # training of the different simplex version (original and reimplemented)